 <Chawls> began to built in the city of Bombay from the early 20th Century.
-In the aftermath of a plague epidemic that saw an efflux of working class communities, successive governments incentivised the construction of chawls as a way to house (and keep tied to the city) the large number of migrant workers working in Bombay’s industries (cf. Pendse et all, Overview; Adarkar and Menon, <One hundred years>). <Chawls> are large multi-storey buildings made up of hundreds of tiny one-room apartment blocks.
+In the aftermath of a plague epidemic that saw an efflux of working class communities, successive governments incentivised the construction of chawls as a way to house (and keep tied to the city) the large number of migrant workers working in Bombay’s industries (cf. Pendse et al., <Overview>; Adarkar and Menon, <One hundred years>). <Chawls> are large multi-storey buildings made up of hundreds of tiny one-room apartment blocks.
 Each room traditionally houses an entire family, and there are no distinctions between kitchen, living room, and bedrooms (bathrooms and toilets are communal, and are usually at one end of every floor).
-As Shetty notes of the chawl, »The [houses] were typically of similar sizes – each one a small room, 8 to 12 feet wide and 10 to 15 feet deep.
+As architect and urban designer Prasad Shetty notes of the chawl:

+The [houses] were typically of similar sizes – each one a small room, 8 to 12 feet wide and 10 to 15 feet deep.
 These were strung along a corridor […] The corridor was the spine of these buildings – popularly called a chal.
-It was a combination of public and private space, connecting the street to the house.« (cf. Shetty, Ganga Building Chronicles).
+It was a combination of public and private space, connecting the street to the house. (cf. Shetty, <Ganga Building Chronicles>).

-The <chawl> as a site, or as a certain assemblage of spaces is antithetical to a segmented and zonal spatial Order.
+The <chawl> as a site, or as a certain assemblage of spaces is antithetical to a segmented and zonal spatial order.
 It is constitutively messy, houses overflow into each other, corridors become extensions of the home precisely as they infiltrate into each home.
-Rigid zones and borders are softened by an ethos of hybridity, juxtaposition and improvisation (cf. Cruz, two-way journeys, 75, Cruz, Border translations, 95).
+Rigid zones and borders are softened by an ethos of hybridity, juxtaposition and improvisation (cf. Cruz, Two-Way Journeys>, p.
+75, Cruz, <Border translations>, p.
+95).
 The <chawl> becomes a porous site, constituted by thresholds across which bodies, things, sounds and gestures move freely.
-A space of flux and processuality that resists any functional or formal segmentarity in favour of an open-endedness, always open to another addition, another improvisation (cf. Ingold, Making, 25).
-Of juxtaposition; where several other spaces collapse onto each other (cf. Foucault and Miskowiec, Of Other Spaces, 25-26).
-Not into a void, but as a sort of unsettling of what (in the Order of distribution) is distinct, a disruption and disorderliness (cf. Foucault, The Order of Things, xviii).
+A space of flux and processuality that resists any functional or formal segmentarity in favour of an open-endedness, always open to another addition, another improvisation (cf. Ingold, <Making>, p.
+25).
+Of juxtaposition; where several other spaces collapse onto each other (cf. Foucault and Miskowiec, <Of Other Spaces>, p.
+25-26).
+Not into a void, but as a sort of unsettling of what (in the order of distribution) is distinct, a disruption and disorderliness (cf. Foucault, <The Order of Things>, p. xviii).
 Home and outdoors, family and neighbour, get blurred in this space that is all at once the storage room, the breezy bedroom on a warm summer night, the communal meeting room, the laundry, the party venue, and everything else.
-The <chawls> become sites of a sort of intertwining that is constitutive of this blur.

 This messy porosity of the chawl makes possible the performance of radical visions of kinship, care and sociality.
 In the disordering of the boundaries of the home – indeed, the dissolution of rigid boundaries tout court – we find an extension within which bodies begin to move freely.
-As Gupte identifies, »The doors of the houses were always left open through the daytime and the evenings […].
+As Rupali Gupte identifies, »The doors of the houses were always left open through the daytime and the evenings […].
 People would move freely through these doors.
-An ailing couple, which would leave their doors open, would get multiple visitors through the day« (cf. Gupte, Chawl as Home).
-When strikes at the textile mills were ongoing, Shetty discusses us how, those out of work would receive a steady stream of visitors throughout the day – to keep up spirits, or simply to talk and spend time in the company of each other (cf. Shetty and Gandhi, Interview).
+An ailing couple, which would leave their doors open, would get multiple visitors through the day« (cf. Gupte, <Chawl as Home>, ).
+When strikes at the textile mills were ongoing, Shetty discusses us how, those out of work would receive a steady stream of visitors throughout the day – to keep up spirits, or simply to talk and spend time in the company of each other (cf. Shetty and Gandhi, <Interview>).
 The <chawl> here becomes a site of sustenance, holding precisely by holding open.
 Out of work and out of place bodies – neither to be seen nor heard – begin to speak.
 To laugh and cry and everything else in the dense sociality made possible in/by the <chawl>.